Ask AI

 Example 1: Calculate Total Sales

-You have a list of daily sales figures for the week and want to find the total sales.
+• Scenario: You have a list of daily sales amounts for the past week and want to find the total sales.

 • Inputs:

-• Result: The action calculates the sum of the sales figures, and the variable RESULT will contain 961.50.
+• Result: The application calculates the sum of all sales figures, and the variable TotalWeeklySales will hold 1497.50.

 Example 2: Find Average Test Score